Picking Up the Jellyfish

 Corios was hired by a prominent insurance carrier to modernize their analytics and data practices for all things analytical: underwriting, pricing, claims, repairs, coverage, compliance, and regulatory support.
 They wanted to reduce the cost of data storage, to align all their analysts on a consolidated set of tools and environments, and to modernize the enterprise so they could react to climate events and other large-scale adverse events faster and more efficiently.

-The Corios solution we use in these engagements is Corios Rosetta, which includes Corios software and service methodology to inventory, score, prioritize and modernize our clients’ SAS data and analytics assets.
+The Corios solution we use in these engagements is Corios AMP, which includes Corios software and service methodology to inventory, score, prioritize and modernize our clients’ SAS data and analytics assets.
 After inventorying their workloads, data and teams, and interviewing leadership and subject matter experts, we recommended to centralize their workloads that relied on their primary atomic-level data warehouse (in Oracle), and to move their non-warehouse workloads and analysts to the use of Python on Domino Data Labs for virtual analytic environment provisioning and archiving.
-Then we invested the next 6 months modernizing the work of their 800+ analysts along this roadmap.

 Analyst behavior and readiness to adopt change is critically important, and there were four mindsets we commonly encounter.
 We segment the analyst community into groups who produce similar work, and determine their readiness for modernization.
 Then we target our migration efforts and coaching differently for each group.